-Switches present a way for users to toggle certain features or behaviors "on" or "off".
+Use a switch when users are toggling certain features or behaviors "on" or "off".

-Don't use switches to include related items as part of a list, instead use a checkbox.
+Don't use switches to select related items as part of a list, instead use a checkbox.
 Think of switches as acting on independent services and checkboxes as including objects in a list.
 This is an important distinction to make.

 When possible, directly call out the service you are acting on.
 Do not use words that describe the state that the widget is describing like "Enable Multitouch", "Use Multitouch", or "Disable Multitouch".
 This can create a confusing situation logically.
 Instead, simply use the noun and write "Multitouch".

 See also: 3 Ways to Make Checkboxes, Radio Buttons Easier to Click by UX Movement

 Notebooks are a type of widget that lets apps show one of multiple pages (also colloquially referenced as "tab bars").

 A Static Notebook is a small set of unchanging tabs, commonly seen in preferences or settings screens.
 The tabs appear as linked buttons centered at the top of the content area.
 A Static Notebook should typically contain two to five tabs.

-A Dynamic Notebook is a way for an app to provide user-managable tabbing functionality, commonly seen in web browsers.
+A Dynamic Notebook is a way for an app to provide user-manageable tabbing functionality, commonly seen in web browsers.
 The tabs appear attached to the toolbar on their own tab bar above the relevant content.
-Tabs are able to be rearranged and closed and a "new tab" button is at the left ot the notebook widget.
+Tabs are able to be rearranged and closed, and a "new tab" button is at the start of the notebook widget.

 Iconography is a key part of elementary OS.
 Icons make up the majority of the UI that your user will be actively engaging with; they're what bring the system to life and cater to the powerful recognition engine of the human brain.